 We have regularly performed an evaluation of intangible assets on an investment-by-investment basis to determine whether there has been any impairment in their carrying value or their useful lives.
-If impairment has been indicated, then the carrying amount of intangible assets, including goodwill, has been reduced to their fair values.
+If impairment was indicated, then the carrying amount of intangible assets, including goodwill, was reduced to their fair values.